tkowalcz/tjahzi/README.md

 #### Label (optional)

 Specify additional labels attached to each log line sent via this appender instance.
+See also note about [label naming](https://github.com/tkowalcz/tjahzi/wiki/Label-naming).

+#### LogLevelLabel (optional)

+If defined then log level label of configured name will be added to each line sent to Loki.
+It will contain Log4j log level e.g. `INFO`, `WARN` etc. See also note about [label naming](https://github.com/tkowalcz/tjahzi/wiki/Label-naming).

 #### bufferSizeMegabytes (optional, default = 1MB)